Quantum van Est Isomorphism: Appendix

-\begin{theorem} Let $H$ be a Hopf algebra, $C$ be a $H$-module coalgebra and $A$ be a $H$-module algebra.
-Assume also that $C$ acts of $A$ equivariantly.
-Then there is a pairing of the form
+\begin{theorem} Let $H$ be a Hopf algebra, and $C$ a $H$-module coalgebra which acts on a $H$-module algebra $A$.
+Then, given any SAYD module $M$ over $H$, there is a pairing

-where $HC^*(A)$ is the ordinary cyclic cohomology of the algebra $A$, $HC_{H}^*(C,M)$ is the Hopf-cyclic cohomology of the $H$-module coalgebra $C$ with coefficients in a $H$-module/comodule coefficients $M$, $HC_{H}^*(A,M)$ is the Hopf-cyclic cohomology of the $H$-module algebra $A$ with the same coefficients. \end{theorem}
+where $HC^*(A)$ is the ordinary cyclic cohomology of the algebra $A$. \end{theorem}

-However, notice that one can construct the same map as in Theorem~\ref{thm:main1} with the dual cyclic modules.
-However, if we do that, we must replace $HC^*(A)$ with the dual cyclic theory ${}^\circ HC^*(A)$ of $A$ which is trivial, i.e. ${}^\circ HC^0(A)=k$ and ${}^\circ HC^n(A)=0$ for $n\geq 1$.
-This means for the dual theory, the characteristic map will yield Equation~\eqref{eq:van-est}.
+Let us note that the pairing in Theorem~\ref{thm:main1} may also be constructed using the dual cyclic modules, see \cite{KhalRang02,KhalRang05}.
+To this end, we substitute the Hopf-cyclic cohomologies with their dual theories, where the dual cyclic cohomology ${}^\circ HC^*(A)$ of $A$ is trivial in positive dimensions, i.e. ${}^\circ HC^0(A)=k$ and ${}^\circ HC^n(A)=0$ for $n\geq 1$, see for instance \cite[Rk.
+1]{KhalRang05}.
+Hence, \eqref{eq:char-map} yields also the following.

-\begin{theorem} Let $H$ be a Hopf algebra, $A$ be a $H$-module algebra and $C$ be a $H$-module coalgebra.
-Assume also that $C$ acts of $A$ equivariantly.
-Then there is a pairing in dual cyclic cohomology of the form
+\begin{theorem} Let $H$ be a Hopf algebra, and $C$ a $H$-module coalgebra which acts on a $H$-module algebra $A$.
+Then, given any SAYD module $M$ over $H$, there is a pairing